Consumer Insurance (Disclosure and Representations) Act 2012

 Overview

 This bill aims to reform the law on disclosure and misrepresentation in consumer insurance contracts in the UK.
-It replaces the existing "utmost good faith" principle with a duty of reasonable care on the consumer, setting out specific remedies for insurers in cases of misrepresentation.
+It replaces the existing "utmost good faith" principle with a duty of reasonable care on consumers, while setting out clear remedies for insurers in cases of misrepresentation.

 Description

-The bill defines "consumer insurance contract" as one between an individual (not acting in a business capacity) and an insurer.
-"Consumer" refers to the individual, and "insurer" to the insurance company.
+The bill defines "consumer insurance contract" as one between an individual (mainly for non-business purposes) and an insurance business.
+"Consumer" refers to the individual, and "insurer" to the business.

 Government Spending